mgutz/bake/README.md

 # Bake

-Simple Bash build/project utility for bash in the style of rake.
+Simple Bash build/project utility in the style of rake.

 Not trying to reinvent wheel.
 Most node project Makefiles are just Bash scripts.